Lesson 25 Practice Problems (KEY)#

 Solving:

-Can the accelerometer be used with this ADC?#
+b.
+Can the accelerometer be used directly with the ADC?

 Conditioned voltage: